forksbot/aioli/docs/setup/configure.rst

 ~~~~~~~

 A custom *Package* configuration schema can be defined using the :class:`~aioli.config.PackageConfigSchema` class,
-which comes with a set of common parameters, listed below.
+which comes with a set of common parameters listed below.

 *Locations*